We get a lot of questions from homeowners about roof vents. We asked our plumbing experts to address some of the most common ones.

-A: Yes.
+Yes, roof vents are a necessary plumbing component to any home.
 In fact, most local building codes mandate that every appliance must have a trap and in most cases every fixture must also be connected to a vent.
-Without adequate venting, you could be gambling with the comfort and health of all the home’s occupants.
+Without adequate venting, you could be gambling with the comfort and health of all the occupants.